uni-linux/uni/docs/en/API.md

 # API

 This section shows the commands available at this moment for UNI.
 You can use them in the same way in all distributions supported by UNI.

+All commands uses `-y` by default, so you don't need to put this when you typing UNI commands.
+If you want to know what each UNI command do internally you can see it in [here](https://github.com/daltonmenezes/uni/tree/master/src).

 # UNI